What we know about the shooting in El Paso, Texas

 How many victims there are

-At least 20 people were killed in what was "one of the deadliest days in the history of Texas," Abbott said during a press conference Saturday evening..
+At least 20 people were killed in what was "one of the deadliest days in the history of Texas," Abbott said Saturday evening.

+The victims have not been publicly identified, with authorities citing the investigation and pending next of kin notifications.

+Three Mexicans were among those killed, Mexico President Andrés Manuel López Obrador said via Twitter.

+López Obrador said in the post he was "shocked" by the news as "El Paso is one of the least violent districts in the United States."

-At least 26 people were wounded, Police Chief Greg Allen said.
+At least 26 people were wounded, police Chief Greg Allen said.
 Of the wounded, 23 were taken to two area hospitals, two hospital spokesmen told CNN.
+Six Mexicans were among the injured, said Marcelo Ebrard, Mexico's secretary of foreign affairs.

 Another 11 people were taken to Del Sol Medical Center, according to spokesman Victor Guerrero.
 Dr. Stephen Flaherty said the patients were between the ages of 35 and 82.